Equinor: Great Australian Bight

 Exploration for oil and gas in the Great Australian Bight first began in the late 1960s.
 Not long ago, several oil majors, BP, Statoil/Equinor, and Chevron proposed plans to drill exploration wells in the southern part of the area from 2017 onwards.
 On October 11, 2016, BP withdrew its plans to explore the area claiming that it was not competitive and did not align with BP's strategic goals.
 The proposal to explore in the bight was the focus of community opposition.
 The Wilderness Society showed that a worst-case scenario leak of oil could have a catastrophic effect on the southern coastline of Australia.
 The Australian Senate commenced an inquiry into oil or gas production in the Great Australian Bight on 22 February 2016.
 The committee was reestablished on 13 September 2016 following the Australian Federal Election.
 In October 2017, Chevron withdrew from the project, but it returned alongside BP in 2019.
 Though the National Offshore Petroleum Safety and Environmental Management Authority approved exploration plans in late 2019, Equinor withdrew from the project in February 2020, citing profitability reasons.

 Losses in the United States

 In 2020, a report revealed important issues regarding $20 billion lost in the United States.
 According to Equinor chairman Jon Erik Reinhardsen, the losses were driven by an ambitious growth strategy and overly optimistic price assumptions.

 Censorship of the Science Museum

-In 2023 it was revealed that a Equinor sponsorship agreement of the Wonderlab exhibition at the Science Museum, London contained a gag clause preventing museum or its trustees “make any statement or issue any publicity or otherwise be involved in any conduct or matter that may reasonably be foreseen as discrediting or damaging the goodwill or reputation of the sponsor”.
+In 2023 it was revealed that an Equinor sponsorship agreement of the Wonderlab exhibition at the Science Museum, London contained a gag clause preventing the museum or its trustees “make any statement or issue any publicity or otherwise be involved in any conduct or matter that may reasonably be foreseen as discrediting or damaging the goodwill or reputation of the sponsor”.

 Corporate structure

-Board of Directors
+Board of directors

-Comprised as follows as of February 2017:
+Comprised as follows as of April 2024: